pankajganjale/ev_monitoring/README.md

 ## Contact Page:-
 Users can contact admin using this contact form.
-As soon as user submit this form, it will be display on Admin Panel.
+As soon as user submit this form, it will be displayed on Admin Panel.

 ![login Page](https://github.com/pankajganjale/ev_monitoring/blob/master/output_images/contact.PNG?raw=true)